 When business units and employees procure and use SaaS applications without the knowledge or permission of the IT team, IT leaders can no longer assume they retain absolute control over their environment.
 When applications don’t receive vetting or security review, potential risks multiply.
-One of the most significant: Increased risk for a data breach.
+One of the most significant shadow IT dangers: Increased risk for a data breach.
 The average data breach costs more than $8 million according to an IBM-Ponemon Institute study.

 How does undiscovered shadow IT and specifically SaaS contribute to this increased risk?
 When teams or employees acquire software unbeknownst to IT (or the primary tech managing team), it’s not reviewed or vetted.
 However, since shadow IT is being used in the context of business objectives within the organization, it’s highly likely that the application contains some form of business-related data.

 Whether it be personally identifiable information (PII) of customers, intellectual property, or simply the users’ business email address used at log-in, each of these forms of data can be potential vulnerabilities that should be addressed to mitigate risk.

 The fact that these applications exist outside of IT’s awareness or control demonstrates how unlikely they are to be integrated into user-based security processes such as single sign-on platforms.

 And a data breach doesn’t necessarily have to originate from malice.
 According to the IBM-Ponemon study, nearly half of all breaches come from inadvertent errors such as human mistakes or system glitches.

 Shadow IT Risk #2: Decreased Compliance with Data & Privacy Regulations